Early Childhood Education Programs

 All Fairmont students are taught the traits of Character Counts! with an emphasis on fostering social-emotional development and peer relationships.
 We incorporate these traits into all that we do and recognize students when they display them.

-Character Counts! is a framework centered on basic values called the Six Pillars of Character, which are highlighted throughout the year:
+Character Counts! is a framework centered on basic values called the Six Pillars of Character, which are highlighted throughout the year including: trustworthiness, respect, responsibility, fairness, caring, and citizenship.

-How old does my child need to be to enter Preschool?
+How old does my child have to be to attend preschool?

 Your child may begin attending Fairmont Private Schools, Anaheim Hills Campus at two-years-old.
 A child’s progression through the early childhood education program is determined by their age and readiness.